HELPING GOOD PEOPLE THROUGH TOUGH TIMES.

-Amid the economic turmoil, Allmand, born in 1975, offers hope and tangible relief to financially ailing clients, allowing them to avoid devastating losses.
+Amid the economic turmoil, Allmand offers hope and tangible relief to financially ailing clients, allowing them to avoid devastating losses.

-Allmand’s vision is rooted in his own financially precarious childhood in Abilene “My father always had difficulty holding a job and supporting our family, so after my parents divorced when I was 12, my sister and I got jobs to help make ends meet,” he recalls.
+Allmand’s own vision is rooted in his own financially precarious childhood in Abilene “My father always had difficulty holding a job and supporting our family, so after my parents divorced when I was 12, my sister and I got jobs to help make ends meet,” he recalls.
 “I remember what it felt like as a child to worry that our car would be repossessed or home foreclosed on.
-I knew that I wanted a career that would give me financial security and allow me to support a family.”
+I knew that I wanted a career that would allow me to help other people in the same situation.”

-The combination of business and legal education with both the religious and laic perspective has helped Allmand fulfill his personal and professional goals.
+The combination of business and legal education with both the religious and laic perspective have helped Allmand Fulfill his personal and professional goals.

 “Abilene Christian University emphasized using your profession to be a servant for God.
 I wanted to accomplish this but was uncertain how I could do so in the legal field,” he says.
 “I feel that I was ‘led’ into the bankruptcy profession for a reason, and I am so grateful to have an opportunity to serve families in financial distress by finding a solution to their problems.”

-Talking about saving properties from foreclosure is one thing, but actually going the extra mile and bringing positive results is quite another.
-This is where Allmand’s experience and expertise in consumer bankruptcy – most specifically in Chapters 7 and 13 – makes all the difference.
+Talking about saving properties from foreclosure and repossession is one thing, but actually going the extra mile and bringing positive results is quite another.
+This is where Allmand’s experience and expertise in consumer bankruptcy — most specifically in Chapters 7 and 13– makes all the difference.

-In fact, Allmand has made a name for himself in the consumer bankruptcy niche – as extensive media coverage in Los Angeles Times, Fox News and CBS-TV, among other news outlets – demonstrates.
-His second office in Hurst TX has become the largest filer of bankruptcies in Northern District Dallas, and the firm is in the top 10 nationwide for volume of filing.
-All this goes to prove that Allmand is not only a legal whiz, but is also committed to pulling all the stops to save people from what he calls “unimaginable hardships that could turn their entire lives upside down.”
+In fact, Allmand has made a name for himself in the consumer bankruptcy niche – as extension media coverage in Los Angeles Times, Fox News, and CBS – TV, among other news outlets – demonstrates.
+His offices have become one of the largest bankruptcy filers in the State of Texas.
+All this goes to prove Allmand is not only a legal whiz but is also committed to pulling all the stops to save people from what he calls “unimaginable hardships that could turn their entire life upside down.”

-During his 10-year career as one of the leading bankruptcy lawyers in the Dallas area, Allmand has worked on several large cases for high-profile clients, but, he emphasizes, all cases and all clients are equally important to him.
+During his long career as one of the leading bankruptcy lawyers in the Dallas area, Allmand has worked on several larges cases for high-profile clients, but, he emphasizes, all cases and all clients are equally important to him.

 His commitment and dedication to smoothing out the rough financial patches, as well as a sensitive and respectful way he treats those who are on the brink of losing all that they own, is appreciated by scores of grateful clients.